jpco/notlib/README.md

  - Several more optional features: icon, etc.
  - Fix "replaces ID of nonexistent note" behavior
- - A standard `close()` function in the API.
  - Invoking actions.
- - Client-configurable responses to the `GetCapabilities` method.
  - A clearer (documented) idea of threading: does a long-running callback block receipt of further notifications?
  - Configurable default timeout.
  - Proper handling of errors that may arise.